How to Schedule Posts in WordPress

-While the above-mentioned method is effective enough to schedule WordPress posts, you can take it one step further and use plugins to gain extra functionality.
+While the method mentioned above is effective enough to schedule WordPress posts, you can take it further and use plugins to gain extra functionality.
 Here are a few notable plugins and their key features:

 Firstly, includes a widget that displays all scheduled posts.
-Secondly, allows controlling who sees the widget based on user role.
-Finally, provides the ability to publish scheduled posts immediately.
+Secondly, it allows controlling who sees the widget based on user role.
+Finally, it provides the ability to publish scheduled posts immediately.

-Lets you set the expiration date of a post. and in addition, it gives you the option to overwrite expired posts with other ones.
-As a result, allows you to set the DateTime of expiration and the schedule which overwrites another post.
+It lets you set the expiration date of a post.
+And in addition, it gives you the option to overwrite expired posts with other ones.
+As a result, it allows you to set the DateTime of expiration and the schedule, which overwrites another post.

-We hope this article helped you learn how to easily schedule your blog posts.
+We hope this article helped you learn how to schedule your blog posts easily.
 In addition, You may also want to see our guide on how to do keyword research for your WordPress blog to find blog post ideas and get more traffic.